Legal Separation Vs Divorce

 The attorneys at Gordon & Perlut, LLC can assist you in reaching an agreement and documenting it for review.
 Our firm understands the issues the court wants to be addressed and can anticipate how a judge may distribute property and handle the allocation of parental responsibilities (formerly known as custody).
 We take into consideration the factors that a judge would consider when deciding on these matters.

-Explaining the benefits of legal separation in Evanston
+Explaining the Benefits of Legal Separation in Chicago

 Couples may choose a legal separation for any of the following reasons: